 Pass Depth: When running on a CNC machine, it is important to set your first depth pass height to be larger than your Upcut Height.
 If your machine is not sturdy enough to cut through the entire workpiece in 1 pass, you will have to set up multiple passes to work your way through the material.
 Setting the first cut depth will ensure that the top surface layer is not disrupted.
 Most CAM programs will allow multiple passes to be set and some will allow specific depth for the first cut.

-With table-mounted and handheld applications, remove as much of the waste as possible from the pattern before finishing up with a full-depth shallow cut to final shape.
+With table-mounted and handheld applications, remove as much of the waste as possible from the pattern before finishing up with a full-depth shallow cut to the final shape.

 What are the important parts of a Compression Bit?